-Richard Billingham’s photography is world renowned.
-His debut feature film combining the power of his photography with a tough and stark memoir of poverty and dysfunctional family life in 1980s Britain.
+Richard Billingham’s photography is world-renowned, and with his debut feature film, he manages to combine the power still photography with the engrossing dynamism of the moving picture.
+Ultimately creating a stark yer beautiful personal memoir of poverty and dysfunctional family life in 1980s Britain.

-From the outset Ray and Liz makes no attempt to romanticise poverty of opportunity and family breakdown.
+From the outset, Ray and Liz make no attempt to romanticise poverty of opportunity and family breakdown.
 From the opening scenes where we join Ray.
-A broken man living his life through isolation, alcohol and sleep to the first flash backs of family life full of anger, poor parenting and division.
-This is film that has no intention of holding back in its view of families torn apart by poverty and the inability to cope.
+A broken man living his life through isolation, alcohol and sleep to the first flashbacks of family life full of anger, poor parenting and division.
+This is a film that has no intention of holding back in its view of families torn apart by poverty and the inability to cope.

 Subjects of mental health, learning disabilities and addiction are handled carefully.
 The taboo and inability of 1980s Britain to identify and provide support to these clearly visible for the outset, remaining secret within family boundaries, unspoken and unresolved.

 Ray and Liz is powerful and stark filmmaking that is unafraid to explore social themes of poverty and family breakdown against a backdrop of a society of ever increasing socio economic segregation and isolation.